LuisEnriqueML1/sql_practice/Basic/Analyzing Students' Mental Health in SQL.md

 **Todep (Total Depression Score):**

-No significant difference in mean scores between international and domestic students.
+* No significant difference in mean scores between international and domestic students.
-Conclusion: The null hypothesis that the means are equal cannot be rejected for todep.
+* Conclusion: The null hypothesis that the means are equal cannot be rejected for todep.

 **Tosc (Total Social Connectedness Score):**

-No significant difference in mean scores between international and domestic students.
+* No significant difference in mean scores between international and domestic students.
-Conclusion: The null hypothesis that the means are equal cannot be rejected for tosc.
+* Conclusion: The null hypothesis that the means are equal cannot be rejected for tosc.

 **Toas (Total Acculturative Stress Score):**

-Significant difference in mean scores between international and domestic students.
+* Significant difference in mean scores between international and domestic students.
-Conclusion: The null hypothesis that the means are equal is rejected for toas, indicating that international students have significantly higher acculturative stress compared to domestic students.
+* Conclusion: The null hypothesis that the means are equal is rejected for toas, indicating that international students have significantly higher acculturative stress compared to domestic students.

 ## 3.4 🚀 Clustering

 To perform unsupervised machine learning using K-means clustering, we first upload the dataset into the VSCode environment.
 Here are the key steps taken:

 ### 3.4.1 Upload Data:
+The dataset is uploaded to the VSCode environment for preprocessing and analysis.

 ```
 import pandas as pd
 df = pd.read_csv("C:/users/luise/downloads/students.csv.csv")
 df = df[["inter_dom","age","stay","japanese_cate","english_cate","todep","tosc","toas"]]
 ```
-The dataset is uploaded to the VSCode environment for preprocessing and analysis.

 ### 3.4.2 Initial Inspection:
+The first few columns of the dataset are examined.
+The dataset includes categorical variables such as inter_dom, japanese_cate, and english_cate.
+We omitted gender and academic for this clustering analysis.
 ```
 df.head(2)
 ```
 ![image](https://github.com/user-attachments/assets/906caa66-f66a-4146-8514-9d8e45baf96a)

-The first few columns of the dataset are examined.
-The dataset includes categorical variables such as inter_dom, japanese_cate, and english_cate.
-We omitted gender and academic for this clustering analysis.

 ### 3.4.3 Data Transformation:
+Categorical to Numerical:
+* The inter_dom column is transformed into a dummy variable, where a value of 1 indicates an international student and 0 indicates a domestic student.

+The japanese_cate and english_cate columns are converted into ordinal values.
+For example:
+* Low proficiency is represented by 1.
+* Average proficiency is represented by 2.
+* High proficiency is represented by 3.

 ```
 cat_map = {'Low': 1, 'Average': 2, 'High': 3}
 df["japanese_cate"] = df["japanese_cate"].replace(cat_map)